Sunday, 24 February 2019

 Back in Ayr again but this time for a walk inland through Ayr itself.
 One of the real joys of going anywhere these days is finding out about the history of the areas I visit.
 It's probably also an age thing as in my younger days it was more about fleeting impressions seen in a blur of travel and sensory enjoyment/overload rather than any deeper thinking or analysis about what I observed.
 Also I was usually in company then and had to engage constantly with a group of equally energetic companions with different competing interests.
 Maybe it's that simple.
 Now I tend to think more about the objects I see in front of me and this trio of large buildings proved a perfect example.

 In short I expected the town centre to look much better than it did - more upmarket and tidy, given the income bracket of the surrounding area... but it was actually worse.
 Also, given that record numbers of people are in work, according to government figures, and supposedly lifted out of poverty, how come there always appears to be ever increasing levels of walking wounded, assorted anti social damaged souls, the left behind, and the frankly unemployable in any large town or city I've been in during the last five years- and that's local accents not immigrants.
-Surely with so many universities, colleges and other centres of learning the standard of education, opportunities, and general collective intelligence should also jump up creating a more balanced ordered society.
+Surely with so many universities, colleges and other centres of learning the standard of education, opportunities, and general collective intelligence of the local population should also jump up creating a more balanced ordered society.
 But that's not the impression I get, wandering around.
 Something doesn't add up.
 Despite the propaganda recent predictions (in the Guardian) warn that another million UK households containing children with be pushed into poverty within the next few years.

 Having said that many immigrants from overseas still do believe that the UK offers abundant opportunities for advancement denied to them elsewhere so maybe that has some bearing on the equation.